 Format changes in 1989 included a general disease section in the front of the book, the encyclopedia section from A to Z, a general pesticide section, and finally the Oregon Pest Management Guides.

-The title was changed again in 2000 to the “Pacific Northwest Plant Disease Management Handbook” to reflect the change in thinking about plant diseases during the later part of the 20th century.
+The title was changed again in 2000 to the “Pacific Northwest Plant Disease Management Handbook” to reflect the change in thinking about plant diseases during the latter part of the 20th century.

 By 2010 the book had grown so large that the binding was not working well.
 That year we moved to a non-bound 3-hole-punched format, ready to be inserted into a 3-ring binder, along with a separate spine.
 The whole package was sent shrink-wrapped but the 3-ring binder was not included in the price of the book.
 Also in 2010 the book went to print on demand rather than a certain number being printed up each year.
 Beginning in 2012, the handbook has been updated twice a year (in spring and fall).
 Alas, the SARS-CoV-2 pandemic resulted in only one review cycle since 2021.
 The economic fallout from the pandemic also halted production of the physical book in 2022 but the online version remains.

 A World Wide website was established in 1996 called the “Online Guide to Plant Disease Control” and based on the material in this handbook.
 The site was in essence a huge collection of html files for the first 2 years.
 The entire Handbook, text and images, was then placed within a DBase V database, originally created with Microsoft Access, and accessed using Allaire’s ColdFusion Application Server in 1998.
 This was later expanded to a Microsoft SQL Database and was accessed via any web browser.
 The ability to request a computer search provided access to the text sections in ways not previously possible.
 The addition of color photographs also enhanced the use of this data for plant disease diagnosis.
 Like the printed version it was updated annually.